‘Priceless moment’: Kids go wild after teacher sinks ‘Hail Mary’ basket from across schoolyard, video shows - NewsBreak

 A group of third-grade students at Holy Trinity School in Washington, D.C., were treated to hot chocolate after their teacher, former Rutgers University basketball player Kathleen Fitzpatrick, managed to sink a basket from the opposite end of the schoolyard.

 “Ms. Fitz threw a Hail Mary and promised all the 3rd graders hot chocolate if she made the shot.
-Well, God was looking out for her,” the school wrote on Facebook, alongside a video of Fitzpatrick’s impressive basket.‘Why aren’t you married yet?’: 1 in 3 people dreading awkward holiday conversations with family
+Well, God was looking out for her,” the school wrote on Facebook, alongside a video of Fitzpatrick’s impressive basket.Hotel guest’s window opens directly into NYC restaurant, video shows

 As seen in the clip, the students at Holy Trinity erupt in deafening cheers as soon as “Ms. Fitz” sinks the shot, screaming and jumping for joy.
 Fitzpatrick, too, can hardly contain her excitement.